Ritesh001-Git/dsa-cp-sheet/README.md

 # DSA & CP Sheet
-Coming Soon whole website with patten wise DSA and CP Question from LeetCode , GFG and CodeForces
+Coming Soon whole website with patten wise DSA and CP Question from LeetCode , GFG and CodeForces.